 Financial forecasting: it’s part science, part insight, and part prediction.
 Above all, it’s an important process to support your financial management strategy.
 Good forecasting will help your business stay financially ready and resilient, whether events turn out good, bad, or ugly.

 What is financial forecasting?

-Financial forecasts are predictions about probable (and improbable) future events.
-They’re used as a basis for budgets and a baseline to make better business decisions based on previous years data.
+Financial forecasting is a prediction about probable (and improbable) future financial events that can be used as a basis for budgets and as a baseline to make better business decisions based on previous years data.
 While CFOs and financial controllers ‘own’ the forecasting process, true financial forecasting is a company-wide initiative.
 It draws in management reports and insight from various departments and statements, such as income statements, sales and marketing departments, product development teams, and finance teams.

-Once the financial projections have come in from key departments, a CFO acts like chief analyst.
+Once the financial projections and financial modeling have come in from key departments, a CFO acts like chief analyst.
 They glean the most valuable insights from department-level forecasts, query any brittle assumptions, and bring any central risks or opportunities to the front and center of the boardroom’s thinking and decision-making.

 Benefits of regular forecasting

-Financial forecasting is useful to large and small businesses for many reasons.
+Financial forecasting is useful to large and small business owners for many reasons.

 They allow you to create a better budget